HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I3 Optional: CP communicates with patient via their application to schedule appointments, collect additional information, etc.

-&nbsp;&nbsp;&nbsp;&nbsp;I4b CBO application queries the CP for new or updated referrals
+&nbsp;&nbsp;&nbsp;&nbsp;I4b CBO application queries CP for new or updated referrals

 <p style="margin: 0 0 10px 50px; width: 95%;">
-similar to 8b in the Direct Light above, but here the CBO is interacting with the CP FHIR server rather than directly with the Provider's FHIR server.
+Similar to 8b in the Direct Light above, but here the CBO is interacting with the CP's FHIR server, rather than directly with the Provider's FHIR server
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I5b CBO finds new referral and accepts the referral

 <p style="margin: 0 0 10px 50px; width: 95%;">
-similar to 9b in the Direct Light above, but here the CBO is interacting with the CP FHIR server rather than directly with the Provider's FHIR server.
+Similar to 9b in the Direct Light above, but here the CBO is interacting with the CP's FHIR server rather than directly with the Provider's FHIR server
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I6a Optional: CP makes information regarding the referral available to the patient's application